solids4foam/pythonpal4foam/README.md

     ./Allwmake

-If the Allwmake script gives the error “libpython or lpython not found” then please manually update the LD_LIBRARY_PATH environment variable with "export LD_LIBRARY_PATH=$PYBIND11_LIB_DIR:$LD_LIBRARY_PATH” and run the “./Allwmake” command again.
+If the Allwmake script gives the error “libpython or lpython not found”, then please manually update the LD_LIBRARY_PATH environment variable with "export LD_LIBRARY_PATH=$PYBIND11_LIB_DIR:$LD_LIBRARY_PATH” and run the “./Allwmake” command again.

 This will install:

 **./applications/solvers/**:

-* pythonPalIcoFoam: This is a version of icoFoam that, once the simulation has converged, passes the velocity field to Python where the specific kinetic energy (k) is calculated.
+* pythonPalIcoFoam: This is a version of icoFoam that, once the simulation has converged, passes the velocity field to Python, where the specific kinetic energy (k) is calculated.
 Then, OpenFOAM prints the k field.

 ### How do I run the cases? ###